-- All water heaters eventually leak. - Do not install without adequate drainage.
+All water heaters eventually leak.

+• Do not install without adequate drainage.

-leak, the flow of water will not cause damage to the structure.
+Installation of the water heater must be accomplished in such a manner that if the tank or any connections should leak, the flow of water will not cause damage to the structure.
 For this reason it is not advisable to install the water heater in an attic or upper floor.
 In all cases, a metal drain pan should be installed under the water heater.
 Metal drain pans are available at your local hardware store.
 Such a metal drain pan must have a clearance of at least 1" greater than any point on the water heater's outer jacket and must be piped to an adequate drain.
 The pan must have a maximum depth of 1.75".